Carsten Krieger

 While traveling all over Ireland and making pretty pictures for books and tourism brochures had its moments my heart was always set on working in nature conservation and I was the happiest when I got a chance to work on - mostly unpaid - conservation projects.
 I was the staff photographer fort the Irish Peatland Conservation Council during the development of the Bog of Allen Nature Centre, a contributing photographer and author for the Irish Wildlife Trust and I represented Ireland for the international Meet Your Neighbours biodiversity project.
 In 2020 I was appointed an AnTaisce Climate Ambassador and joined the writing team of Nature First.
 In the following year I was invited to join the Greensod Ireland Biodiversity Ambassador programme.

 Everything changed in 2020 and 2021 when the Covid-19 pandemic put a sudden end to my reasonably successful photography career.
 With tourism on hold for two years I found myself effectively unemployed and was forced to reconsider my livelihood.
 A new start came in the form of the local grassroots project Loop Head Together where I found myself planning and implementing community projects, first and foremost the Wild Loop Head programme.
 This eventually led to a position with AstonECO management.
-At the same time I was assigned to write a natural history guidebook for the Crossbill Guides Foundation, a Netherlands based not-for-profit organisation focusing on nature tourism and education, and after the book was finished I was asked to stay on to implement a partnership programme and help develop new guidebooks.
-On top of that new book projects are emerging… for me at least the Covid pandemic has been a blessing in disguise.
+At the same time I was assigned to write a natural history guidebook for the Crossbill Guides Foundation, a not-for-profit organisation based in the Netherlands focusing on nature tourism and education, and after the book was finished I was asked to stay on to implement a partnership programme and help develop new guidebooks.
+On top of that I am still working on new book projects like Wild Ireland (published in 2023), The Whispering Land (published in 2024) and an as of yet untitled volume on Ireland's peatlands which is scheduled to be published in 2025.

 My Gear